Student Research Projects

 supported a new pulsar timing campaign that collaborators and I began

-on PSR J1723-28 (see Crawford et
+on PSR J1723-2837 (see

-al. 2010).
-Debbie accompanied me to an AAS meeting as well.
+al. 2013).
+Debbie accompanied me to an

 Claire Gilpin (F&M '12) and Matt Jaffee (F&M '10)